-In partnership with local churches, International Family Retreats provide Christ-centered care and encouragement in an accessible camp environment for families affected by disability in developing countries.
+In partnership with local churches, International Family Retreats provide Christ-centered care and encouragement in an accessible camp environment for families impacted by disability in developing countries.

 Cause 4 Life, Global Missions and Internships

 Cause 4 Life equips students for leadership in disability ministry.
-Through hands-on internships, students learn how to impact their churches and communities for Christ, advocating for justice and equality for all people affected by disability.
+Through hands-on internships, students learn how to impact their churches and communities for Christ, advocating for justice and equality for all people impacted by disability.

 Church Engagement partners with churches to help create a disability-welcoming environment, providing resources and disability ministry training.